kenresoft/fontresoft/README.md

 );
 ```

-An example of how to use in your dart code.
+Examples of how to use in your dart code.

 ```dart
 Text(